 Siemens Healthineers’ AI-Rad Companion is leading this charge.
 It isn’t just one artificial intelligence platform.
 The AI-Rad Companion is a family of AI-powered, cloud-based augmented workflows that can increase diagnostic accuracy during medical image interpretation.

 And here’s the key – Siemens Healthineers built it to be fully integrated into existing workloads.
 The result isn’t yet another cumbersome new technology for overtaxed radiologists to decipher, but a smooth and seamless tool that supports various modalities and body regions.

-Our health and wellness team is equally excited about the growing role of AI chatbots.
+Our HealthTech Practice team is equally excited about the growing role of AI chatbots.
 While they aren’t the flashiest application of new technology, they are among the most impactful.
 From helping providers win at the Digital Front Door to on demand symptom triage, they are vital tools that drive value for every healthcare stakeholder.